Skip to Main Content

 color printing, laminating, poster printing, basic office supples for purchase, print and mail services pickup location, etc.

-provides assistance with google docs, sheets, slides, drive, Adobe editing, photo and video editing (iMovie, etc.), four different types of scanners, etc.
+provides assistance with google docs, sheets, slides, drive, Adobe editing, photo and video editing (iMovie, etc.), four different types of scanners, podcasting studio, etc.

 The library has access to over 721,000 ebooks.
 The collections are largely academic/non-fiction (but not all!) and almost all titles are accessible immediately.
 All are easy to read on a computer/browser and many also play well with tablets and mobile devices that can use Adobe Digital Editions for download.